mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 Functional Description
 ----------------------

-The kim library will support the creation of software agents capable of
+The voice interface library will support the creation of software agents capable of

 #. accepting an audio signal,
 #. deciding whether the audio signal is addressed to the software agent,